Supervisory Board and Executive Board

 B. (Bob) Elfring (1959)

-Mr Elfring obtained a master’s degree in law and business economics at the University of Groningen.
+Mr Elfring obtained master’s degrees in Law and Business Economics at the University of Groningen.
 He started his career at (then) Amsterdam-Rotterdam Bank, followed by management positions at Rabobank, Amsterdamse Investeringsbank, MeesPierson and Lehman Brothers.
-Between 2008 and 2011 he worked for Credit Suisse, where among other things he was responsible for investment banking in Northern Europe and the Benelux.
-Between 2011 and 2018 Mr Elfring worked for Bank of America Merrill Lynch, where since 2012 he was responsible for corporate and investment banking in Europe, the Middle East and Africa, based in London.
-Mr Elfring is a Dutch national and did not own shares in the Company’s capital per 31 December 2020.
+Between 2008 and 2011 he worked for Credit Suisse, where among others he was responsible for Investment Banking in Northern Europe and the Benelux.
+Between 2011 and 2018 Mr Elfring worked for Bank of America Merrill Lynch, where since 2012 he was responsible for Corporate and Investment Banking in Europe, the Middle East and Africa, based in London.
+In 2021, he became Vice Chair of EMEA Investment Banking at J.P.
+Morgan Securities plc.

 Mr Elfring was appointed to the Supervisory Board in 2020.